WillTheFarmer/willthefarmer.github.io/README.md

-Current purpose of this repository is to promote newly named `apache-logs-to-mysql` repository and in development `mysql-to-apache-echarts` repository on search engines by implementing Search Engine Optimization (SEO).
+Current purpose of this repository is to promote `apache-logs-to-mysql` repository and in development `mysql-to-apache-echarts` repository on search engines by implementing Search Engine Optimization (SEO).

 `ApacheLogs2MySQL` repository had barely been found in [GitHub search](https://github.com/search) regardless of